MicrosoftDocs/defender-docs/defender-endpoint/respond-file-alerts.md

 Users may be prompted to provide explicit consent before backing up the quarantined file, depending on your [sample submission configuration](enable-cloud-protection-microsoft-defender-antivirus.md#use-group-policy-to-turn-on-cloud-protection).

-This feature won't work if sample submission is turned off.
+This feature doesn't work if sample submission is turned off.
 If automatic sample submission is set to request permission from the user, only samples that the user agrees to send will be collected.

 > [!IMPORTANT]
 > Download quarantined file requirements: